-With the Group going into new real estate and construction business in 2017 and 2018, we will strengthen and monitor the occupational health and safety of our employees.
+With the Group having gone into the real estate and construction business, we will strengthen and monitor the occupational health and safety of our employees.
 We will be committed to safeguarding our employees' health and safety against any potential workplace hazards.
-We create the Occupational Health and Safety awareness by pasting the policy in the conspicuous place and put the safety sign at site.
-We are proud to report that there were also no work place incidents for FY2018.
+We create Occupational Health and Safety awareness by pasting the policy in a conspicuous place and put the safety signs on site.
+We are proud to report that there were also no work place incidents for FY2019.